-Summer is in full swing and folks all over the nation are firing up their grills.
-And while inviting friends and family over for a barbecue is an American pastime, there may be some hidden dangers when it comes to our favorite foods.
+Summer is beginning, and folks all over the nation are firing up their grills.
+And while inviting friends and family over for a barbecue is an American pastime, there may be hidden dangers in our favorite foods.
+Not only is the food we choose important, but so is the way we prepare it.

-In fact, the American Institute for Cancer Research (AICR) recently released a warning that grilled foods can increase the production of cancerous chemicals.
+In fact, the American Institute for Cancer Research (AICR) recently released a warning that grilled foods can increase the production of cancer-causing chemicals.
 They even included some guidelines to help ensure that your next cookout is cancer-free.
 According to the AICR’s Senior Director of Nutrition Programs:

-Research shows that diets high in red and processed meat increase risk for colon cancer.
+Research shows that diets high in red and processed meat increase the risk for colon cancer.
 And grilling meat, red or white, at high temperatures forms potent cancer-causing substances.
 But by keeping five simple steps in mind, it is possible to make this summer’s backyard grilling both healthier and more flavorful.”

 We’ve talked before about the importance of organic food, the cancer risks of processed meats, and even the potential harm caused by grilling your food.
 However, we know that mankind has been cooking over an open flame for thousands of years.
 And frankly, a summer party just isn’t the same without the sounds and smells of the grill.